kysonic/gridiron/README.md

   @tmp:(@var * @index)+25*(@index - 1);
 }
 ```
-And after you can use that in yor new styles:
+And after you can use that in your makeStyle:

 ```
 .makeStyle(~".b-container margin",margin-left,px,@unit,@colsCount - 1,yourExecutor);